govuk-one-login/mobile-ios-authentication/README.md

 ### How to use the Authentication package

-To use the Authentication package, first, make sure your module or app has a dependency on Authentication and UserDetails and import both into the relevant file(s).
-Next, initialise an instance of AppAuthSession (which conforms to LoginSession) and LoginSessionConfiguration, then call `present` on your session, with the configuration as a parameter.
+To use the Authentication package, first, make sure your module or app has a dependency on Authentication and import into the relevant file(s).
+Next, initialise an instance of AppAuthSession (which conforms to LoginSession) and LoginSessionConfiguration, then call `performLoginFlow(configuration:)` on your session, with the configuration as the argument.

 ```swift
 import Authentication